 If your heat pump is still under warranty, you may be able to get repair or replacement covered at no cost to you!
 Our team can help you determine if your heat pump is still under warranty and, if so, help you file a claim.

 No matter what type of heat pump issue you're facing, the team at Controlled Air Heating & Cooling can help.
-We offer heat pump repair, replacement, and installation services to homeowners in the 4C area from Campbell River to Courtenay.
+We offer heat pump repair, replacement, and installation services to homeowners on Vancouver Island.
 Contact us today to schedule an appointment for air conditioning and heating services!